aryadevirajeev/Telecom-Analysis/README.md

 **MySQL** Analysing data
 **Power BI** Creating reports
 ## Data Cleaning and Preperation
-In the initial phase of data preperation, data were downloaded and performed the followung tasks:
+In the initial phase of data preperation, data were downloaded and performed the following tasks:

   1.Data loading and inspection
   2.Checking for missing values
   3.Checking for duplicates
   4.Format consistency